 Quality Assurance in Practice

-Quality assurance has a place in most all industries, and the use of contractors or consultants to handle quality assurance is not unusual.
+Quality assurance has a place in almost all industries, and the use of contractors or consultants to handle quality assurance is not unusual.

 The Medical Industry

-In the medical industry quality assurance is highly important, as a mistake there could lead to loss of human life.
+In the medical industry quality assurance is highly important, as a mistake, there could lead to the loss of human life.
 Agencies are employed nearly everywhere, from hospitals to laboratories, to make sure their standards are in tune with the industry.

 The Aerospace Industry

 The aerospace industry has quality assurance but calls it product assurance, which works in tandem with project management and engineering to avoid catastrophic failures that have a human cost.
 The product assurance department reports to the highest management levels and has its own budget.

 The Software Industry

 In software development, quality assurance is a way to monitor the software engineering processes.
 There are many ways that this is accomplished, such as with ISO 9000 or a model such as Capability Maturity Model Integration (CMMI).
 In some cases, software is used to correct issues.

 Testing is the process used to execute a system of quality assurance.
 It is used to detect problems in a product or service.
 The importance of testing is obvious: the product or service that is completed improperly is going to dissatisfy the stakeholder, but there can also be safety issues that will put people in harm’s way if not addressed.